FLSA Rule 3: Unauthorized Overtime Threats to Businesses

 Does the FLSA Rule Apply to Exempt Employers?

-Under the jurisdiction of the FLSA, employers not paying overtime can still find themselves legally liable to pay unauthorized overtime.
+Under the jurisdiction of the FLSA, employers with staff working off-the-clock are still legally liable to pay unauthorized overtime.
 They are obliged to do so as long as the employee satisfies the eligibility requirement.
 When broadly considered, the FLSA applies to all workplaces.

 The introduction of overtime law came at the back of justified reasons, such as the adverse effects of overtime duties on physical and mental health.
 Recent findings show that prevalent illnesses, such as hypertension, diabetes, anxiety, and depression, are mostly caused by excessively long working hours.

 According to another report, employees within the U.S. work more than 50 hours weekly.
 The main reasons include frequent staff meetings set up by executives and unit heads, too much work delegated to individual employees by superiors, in-office distractions, and defective workplace culture.

 While the rule was not primarily to target companies, business owners can hardly regulate unauthorized overtime, which is a challenge for them.
 According to SESCO’s June 2012 report, "unauthorized overtime is extremely costly and affects any organization's bottom line."
 There are three critical ways unauthorized overtime payment can affect businesses, including the following:

 Under the FLSA, employers must pay employees overtime at an index of 1.5 the usual hourly rates.
 Most companies budget their workers’ wages at the start of every financial year.
 However, such budgets can be adversely affected when employees claim overtime hours worked.

 2. A Tool in the Hand of Malicious Employees

 Without supervision, the FLSA rule on overtime can become a weakness.
 Ill-meaning employees would seek to exploit and exact 'revenge' to the business's management.